The best hotels in Kota Kinabalu

 Budget killers in KK are usually day tours and island trips, not accommodation.
 The ferry to Sapi Island costs $8-12 each way, snorkel rental adds RM15, and tour operators outside Jesselton Point charge premium prices for the same packages.
 Book direct at the Jesselton Point counter to save 20-30% versus hotel-arranged tours.
 Keep accommodation costs low and spend on experiences instead.

-Kota Kinabalu's best neighborhoods
+Kota Kinabalu's best hotel regions

 The Waterfront and Jesselton Point area is where you want to be for your first nights.
 If you're staying longer, Luyang and Api-Api offer real neighbourhood life without the tourist noise.